SourcePointUSA/SP_HTML5_OTT/README.md

 window._sp_.ccpa.loadPrivacyManagerOtt(USP_LEGACY_OTT_ID);
 ```

-Attach the `loadNativeOtt` function to an event handler on your project.
+Attach the function to an event handler on your project.
 Most organizations who implement this function will attach it to `onclick` event of an element.

 ## Single page application